 Location: Ahe Atoll, Tuamotus, French Polynesia

-After lunch we got to visit the Kamoka Pearl Farm, meeting the interesting people who worked there, hearing their stories, and learning more about how black pearls are farmed.
+After lunch, we got to visit the Kamoka Pearl Farm, meet interesting people who worked there, hear their stories, and learn more about how black pearls are farmed.
 Josh was very patient with us, answering all of our questions and showing us the process of removing the pearl from the gonad of the oyster, judging its quality, and re-seeding the oyster with a nucleus for a new pearl to form around.
 Many of us had the opportunity to buy pearls from the farm, and the second group got to snorkel and observe them placing the oyster baskets back in the water.

 Before I leave you, I must acknowledge that the students will be returning to friends and family soon.
 While this will be exciting, you may find that your loved ones will be speaking differently, saying things about salty buckets and the laz that don’t make sense.
 Therefore, in anticipation of this language barrier, I have prepared a few key terms that will aid you in understanding Argo Boat Speak (an actual language – very difficult to learn).